University of Washington School of Public Health

 The Fred Hutchinson Cancer Research Center is a major research institution working to prevent, diagnose and treat cancer, HIV/AIDS and other diseases.
 It is also a member of the Fred Hutchinson/University of Washington Cancer Consortium, which is among 40 National Cancer Institute-designated comprehensive cancer centers nationwide.
 Our faculty are primarily affiliated with the Public Health Sciences Division.

-Group Health is a consumer-owned cooperative that provides medical care to members in Washington and Idaho.
+Kaiser Permanente (formerly Group Health Cooperative) is a consumer-owned cooperative that provides medical care to members in Washington and Idaho.
 Its research division is now the Kaiser Permanente Washington Health Research Institute.Kaiser Permanente Washington Health Research Institute

-The Kaiser Permanente Washington Health Research Institute (formerly Group Health Research Institute is the research arm within Group Health Cooperative focusing on the organization, delivery, quality, and cost of health care; prevention, treatment, and management of illness; and strategies at the individual, provider, system, community, and policy levels that result in better health outcomes.
+The Kaiser Permanente Washington Health Research Institute (formerly Group Health Research Institute) is the research center focusing on the organization, delivery, quality, and cost of health care; prevention, treatment, and management of illness; and strategies at the individual, provider, system, community, and policy levels that result in better health outcomes.

 Health Alliance International (HAI)

 The vision for Health Alliance International (HAI) is a just world that promotes health and well-being, including universal access to quality health care.
 Its mission is to support the development of policies that foster social and economic equity for all with a focus on public-sector health systems and a progressive realization of the right to health.
 Additional information about its work and philosophy is available on the HAI web site.

 HAI receives support from USAID/PEPFAR, NIH, World Bank, UNICEF, The Global Fund to Fight AIDS, Tuberculosis and Malaria, The World Food Program, the William Jefferson Clinton Foundation, and the Doris Duke Charitable Foundation.